-Best of all slime adds a playful element that creates an engaging environment for learning and an excited kiddo!
+Best of all, slime adds a playful element that creates an engaging environment for learning and excited kiddo!

-The base for our slime recipe uses one of our most basic slime recipes which is Elmers clear glue, baking soda, and saline solution.
+The base for our slime recipe uses one of our most basic slime recipes: Elmer’s clear glue, baking soda, and saline solution.

-Now if you don’t want to use the saline solution slime recipe, you can absolutely test out one of our other basic recipes using liquid starch or borax powder.
-However, we find the saline recipe is perfect for UK and Canadian slime makers too!
+If you don’t want to use the saline solution slime recipe, test out one of our other basic recipes using liquid starch or borax powder.
+However, the saline recipe is also perfect for UK and Canadian slime makers!

-Our easy, “how to make” slime recipes will show you how to master slime in 5 minutes!
-We have spent years tinkering with our favorite 4 basic slime recipes to make sure you can make the BEST slime every time!
+Our easy “how to make” slime recipes will show you how to master slime in 5 minutes!
+We have spent years tinkering with our favorite 4 basic slime recipes to ensure you can make the BEST slime every time!

 - Discover the best slime ingredients and get the right slime supplies the first time!

-- Achieve awesome fluffy, slimy consistency the kids love!
+- Achieve the awesome fluffy, slimy consistency the kids love!

 I highly suggest reading through our recommended slime ingredients and supplies page to check out all the best ingredients for making slime.